jjmw/Summaries/Linux/Bash.md

 ```

 ### LINENO

-reports the number of commands that have been run in the session so far.
+Reports the number of commands that have been run in the session so far.

 ### TMOUT